-Sleep is important.
-Everyone knows it and as parents, you want your child(ren) to get the best night’s rest possible.
+How to choose your child’s first bed, as we all know, sleep is essential, especially for children.
+Everyone knows it, and as parents, you want your child(ren) to get the best night’s rest possible.
 You want them to be healthy and happy, not unhealthy and grumpy and overtired.
-Part of this will mean you have to choose the right bed for them.
+Part of this will mean you must choose the right bed for them.
 Here are a few tips to help you make that difficult call:

-Your kids aren’t going to stay little forever, as much you may or may not want them to.
-You need to consider their weight and age.
-If it’s the child’s first bed – i.e. they’re transitioning from a cot to a bed – you should be looking to make this transition when the child is somewhere between 1 and a half years old and 3 years old.
+Your kids aren’t going to stay little forever, as much as you may or may not want them to.
+It would be best if you considered their weight and age.
+If it’s the child’s first bed – i.e. they’re transitioning from a cot to a bed – you should be looking to make this transition when the child is between 1 and a half years old and three years old.

 The mattress has to be the right size for the bed, but remember that children grow, so you could consider getting a slightly larger bed for longevity.
 Make sure the bed is appropriate for the size of the room.
-Don’t buy one so ridiculously big that they have problems climbing in and out of it.
+Please don’t buy one so huge that they have problems climbing in and out of it.

-The spine and neck have to be in a neutral position i.e. a position that does not place undue stress on them.
+The spine and neck have to be in a neutral position, i.e. a position that does not place undue stress.
 It’s a question of balance.
-The mattress must be firm enough to keep them comfortable, but not so soft that they sink into it.
+The mattress must be firm enough to keep them comfortable but not so soft that they sink into it.

-Choose a mattress with open-coil springs (or ‘Miracoil springs’, as they’re also known) and you’ll be providing your child with a lot of support.
+Choose a mattress with open-coil springs (or ‘Miracoil springs’, as they’re also known), and you’ll provide your child with much support.
 There’s also the potential for them to sleep better because they won’t toss and turn as much on these mattresses.

 Spring mattress or something else?

-Memory foam mattresses provide comfort and can help a child to stay cool at night, but spring mattresses are more durable.
+Memory foam mattresses provide comfort and help a child stay cool at night, but a pocket spring mattress is more durable.
 Children are light enough to sleep on them without incurring too much wear and tear on them.
 They offer a lot of support, not to mention comfort, and endure moisture better as well.

 Not sure about the base?
-A platform base is fine for the mattress, but there’s no problem with a slatted base.
-If you do go for the slatted option, make sure the springs are no more than about 5 centimetres apart.
+A platform base is acceptable for the mattress, but there’s no problem with a slatted base.
+If you go for the slatted option, make sure the springs are no more than about 5 centimetres apart.

 Opting for a fun children’s bed